 Golden Abyss is set shortly before Uncharted: Drake's Fortune, and follows Nate as he helps Marissa Chase, a young woman determined to continue her dying grandfather's research.
 Along the way Nate finds himself clashing with his former friend, Jason Dante, who is out to steal the research for his own means, along with the formidable warlord Roberto Guerro who wants to use the treasure to fund his conflict.

 - Big Bad Duumvirate: Roberto Guerro and Jason Dante.

-- Black-and-White Morality: From the very beginning, it is clear that Dante is only doing this for the money and doesn't care of anyone but himself.
-Even after discovering that the gold is irradiated, he still plans to sell them to the black market, not caring of what would happen to any potential victims.
+- Black-and-White Morality: From the very beginning, it is clear that Dante is only doing this for the money and doesn't care about anyone but himself.
+Even after discovering that the gold is irradiated, he still plans to sell them to the black market, not caring about what would happen to any potential victims.

 - Body Horror: The protagonists discover the remains of the Quivirans beneath the ancient city and upon closer inspection, they find out their bodies are deformed.
 At first they suspect it might be a birth defect of some kind but it turns out that the Quivirans died from radiation poisoning.

 - Call-Forward: Like in Drake's Fortune, Sully interrupts Nate and Chase as they are about to kiss.

 - Dante brings up Nate obsessing over Francis Drake's ring.

 - Nate once again brings up his fear of clowns when Chase asks him if he was raised in a circus.